Vpag Review

 - Onboarding Speed

-- Aposta Online, Blaze, Aposta Ganha, Segurobet, Pixbet, JonBet, B2XBET, Stake
+- Aposta Online, Blaze, Aposta Ganha, Segurobet, Pixbet, JonBet, B2XBET

 Company History

 The parent is Eightroom, a Brazilian-Uruguayan affiliate-marketing group founded around 2004-2006 that grew out of Orkut-era betting communities and spent nearly two decades in player acquisition, running about 80 staff across Porto Alegre and Montevideo by 2022-2023.
 Founder Victor Mautone sits at the center of the structure: the group's payment entity, Pay Instituição de Pagamento S.A., was incorporated in March 2020 with Victor Mautone Filho as controller.
-In November 2023 the group launched Vpag, wallet plus gateway, for the Brazilian market, and iGaming Business ran the thesis under the headline that 'affiliation wallets are the remedy to player retention woes': an affiliate company using its player-acquisition expertise to enter payments.
+In November 2023 the group launched Vpag, wallet plus gateway, for the Brazilian market, and pitched it to the trade as the remedy to player-retention woes: an affiliate company using its player-acquisition expertise to enter payments.

 The regulatory step came fast.
 On August 23, 2024, Banco Central do Brasil authorized Pay Instituição de Pagamento S.A. as a payment institution in the electronic-money-issuer modality, the same license class Pay4Fun holds.
 November 2024 brought an integration partnership with OKTO and a strategy reset: the LatAm expansion talk from launch was withdrawn, with director Bernardo Fraga stating that Vpag's clients and partners concentrate their efforts in Brazil.
 When Brazil's regulated market went live in January 2025, Vpag positioned the wallet as '100% alinhada com as novas regras SPA', and in February 2025 it became one of six founding members of the IBIA Payment Provider Forum alongside Bazk, Z.ro Bank, Onekey Payments, OKTO and Pay4Fun.
-One correction worth making because the misquote circulates: IBIA's statement that members generate over 70% of Brazil's remote gross gambling revenue refers to IBIA's betting-operator members, not to these six payment providers.
+A misquote circulates around that membership: IBIA's over-70%-of-Brazil's-remote-GGR figure counts its betting-operator members, not these six payment providers.

 Through 2025 the group doubled down on the affiliate-plus-payments combination, acquiring a significant stake in Super Afiliados (Alessandro Valente's affiliate firm) in April 2025, and incorporated Vpag S.A. in August 2025 as the consumer-account operating company, with R$5 million in capital.
 The consumer T&C in force since February 2025 shows the plumbing mid-migration: the wallet runs on Fitbank Banking-as-a-Service with a pre-authorized move to the group's own institution, 'PAY PAGAMENTO S/A (679)'.
 By June 2026 the visible commercial proof is the Copa Rally campaign with Aposta Online (.bet.br), running Pix Turbo keys and 0.5% cashback, and a Reclame Aqui rating of 'Ótimo' at 8.6/10.
 What has never appeared anywhere, in English or Portuguese: user counts, transaction volume, revenue or funding figures.